uptrain-ai/uptrain/README.md

 # License 💻

 This repo is published under Apache 2.0 license.
-We're currently focused on developing non-enterprise offerings that should cover most use cases.
-In the future, we will add a hosted version which we might charge for.
+We're currently focused on developing non-enterprise offerings that should cover most use cases by adding more features and extending to more models.
+We also working towards adding a hosted offering - contact us if you are interested.

 # Stay Updated ☎️
 We are continuously adding tons of features and use cases.
 Please support us by giving the project a star ⭐!